 Built in 1831, it was designed by Henry Alexander Scammell Dearborn, son of Secretary of War Henry Dearborn and named for Dearborn’s friend Alexander Scammell.
 He had help from Jacob Bigelow, a physician who thought it unhealthy to bury people under churches, and Alexander Wadsworth, cousin of the poet Henry Wadsworth Longfellow, who would later be buried there.

 Dearborn, a lawyer and horticulturist, designed Mount Auburn as an artful wilderness with winding avenues and paths and a tower on top of Mount Auburn for a panoramic view of Boston.
 It was the first rural cemetery in America, an arboretum and an experimental garden.

 It was a time when public parks weren’t part of the American landscape.
 Mount Auburn Cemetery quickly became a 19th century tourist attraction.
 Dearborn intended it that way.
 The cemetery and garden, he wrote, ‘will present one of the most instructive, magnificent and pleasant promenades in our country.’

 The rich came by carriage.
 The working classes came by streetcar.
 A slew of guidebooks, literature and personal travelers’ accounts spread Mount Auburn’s fame as a pleasure ground.
 (Today an app is being developed.)

-Landscape designer Andrew Jackson Downing observed the hordes of visitors at Mount Auburn and noticed people came to Boston solely to see the cemetery.
-He sensed the pent-up demand for public places where people could relax and socialize outdoors.
+Landscape designer Andrew Jackson Downing observed the hordes of visitors at Mount Auburn.
+He noticed people came to Boston solely to see the cemetery.
+And he sensed the pent-up demand for public places where people could relax and socialize outdoors.

 ”The idea took the public mind by storm,” he wrote.
 Downing recommended Mount Auburn as a model for more public parks.
 He thought a nation that called itself a republic should encourage people of all social classes to mingle in public places.